INTRODUCTION

 Winter cycling can be a ton of fun.
 It is a completely different style of riding.
 But you'll enjoy it a lot more if you are prepared with the right gear.
 Swing by your local ERIK'S or use the chat function in the lower right corner of your screen and let us get you geared up to ride in the tundra…and enjoy it!

-About ERIK'S
+ABOUT ERIK'S

 Erik was only 13 when he started ERIK'S in 1977.
 His first bike, a hand-me-down from an older family member, sparked his interest in bikes.
 With entrepreneurial spirit and the money he saved from his job as a paperboy, Erik began his business.
 ERIK'S Bike Board Ski has grown into the Midwest’s leading bike, snowboard, and downhill ski retailer.
 We are passionate about our sports and experts on all the gear we carry!
 Learn more about ERIK’S history.